-- Since 2000, the number of deaths due to overdose of prescription pain medication has increased over 315%.
+- Since 2000, the number of deaths due to overdose of prescription pain medication increased 398%.

 - Over the last decade, prescription pain medications have been responsible for more drug deaths in Utah than all other drugs combined.

-- 97% of Utah adults reported obtaining a prescription medication, without a doctor’s prescription, from a friend or family member.
+- In 2015, 74% of Utah adults reported obtaining a prescription medication, without a doctor’s prescription, from a friend or family member.

 TIPS FOR SAFE USE OF PRESCRIPTION MEDICATIONS

 - Tell your healthcare provider about ALL medicines and supplements you take.

 - Never take medication that is not prescribed to you.

 - Never take your medications more often or in higher doses than prescribed or directed.

 - Know the potential harmful interactions of drinking alcohol while taking specific medications.